-The Group has a dedicated investor relations ("IR") team which focuses on facilitating communications with shareholders and analysts on a regular basis and attending to their queries or concerns in a timely manner.
-Investors may submit their view and feedback and raise any questions to the Company via ir@wilmar.com.sg and through which the Company responds to such questions.
+The Group has a dedicated IR team which focuses on facilitating communications with shareholders and analysts on a regular basis and attending to their queries or concerns in a timely manner.
+Investors may submit their views and feedback and raise any questions to the Company via ir@wilmar.com.sg and through which the Company responds to such questions.

 The IR team participates in investor seminars and conferences, together with members of the KMT, to keep the market and investors apprised of the Group's corporate developments and financial performance.
+Feedback and views gathered are regularly reported to senior management and the Board of Directors.

-During FY2021, the IR team, together with members of the KMT, engaged with over 130 Singapore and foreign investors at conferences, roadshows as well as one-on-one and group meetings.
+During FY2022, the IR team, together with members of the KMT, engaged with over 110 Singapore and foreign investors at conferences, roadshows as well as one-on-one and group meetings.
 The aim of such engagements is to: